 Micromanagement doesn’t scale.

 “Run through walls.”
-This is one of our company’s core values and means we aren't afraid to fail or do whatever it takes to get the job done.
-We hire the best, and we lean on our people to shepherd experiences and projects end-to-end.
+This is one of our company's core values and means no one should wait for someone else to handle a problem or remove a blocker, and everyone should have creative agency in doing what it takes to get the job done.
+We hire the best, and we lean on our people to shepherd experiences and projects end to end.
 Our engineering team is still small, which means everyone is familiar with the majority of our codebase and can jump in to fix almost any bug.
 If there’s an outage or our site goes down, someone always volunteers to spearhead the fix and lead the situation (or war) room as we call it, while someone else takes minutes.

 Our engineering team holds hackathons and bug bashes, and more importantly, encourages one another to creatively try new technologies and build out ideas that they’re curious about!
 Matt Doan learned how to use AWS video transcription and built out a text dataset from all of our Cameo videos, which we’re now using in production!
-Similarly, Matt Rastovac, single-handedly rebuilt our entire backend (data ETL pipelines) using AirFlow when he was an intern.
-(He has since joined us full-time!)
 No matter who you are, it’s pretty cool knowing that Snoop Dogg and Gilbert Gottfried are using features you’ve built.

 Bonded by Love for Product

 Cameo makes people insanely happy, and this makes us insanely happy!